ldzoid/damn-vulnerable-defi-v2/README.md

 }
 ```

-The tricky part is to pass `onlyGovernance` modifier that requires transaction sender to be **SimpleGovernance.sol** contract.
-Governance contract is designed in a way that anyone can submit an action (transaction) and execute it if the action caller has enough votes.
-What it actually means is that we have to own more than half of total token supply.
-That is easy since we have lender that offers 75% of whole supply in flash loans.
+The tricky part is to pass the `onlyGovernance` modifier that requires the transaction sender to be **SimpleGovernance.sol** contract.
+The governance contract is designed in a way that anyone can submit an action (transaction) and execute it if the action caller has enough votes.
+What it actually means is that we have to own more than half of the total token supply.
+That is easy since we have a lender that offers 75% of the whole supply in flash loans.

-So, to exploit this we will need new **SelfieAttack.sol** contract.
+So, to exploit this we will need a new **SelfieAttack.sol** contract.
 It will request the flash loan and queue an action that calls **SelfiePool.sol's** `drainAllFunds`.
-After paying back the loan, we will wait for queued action to be available for execution since contract requires that at least 2 days have passed.
+After paying back the loan, we will wait for queued action to be available for execution since the contract requires that at least 2 days have passed.

 Solution code: